9 Best EHR For FQHC Clinics And Health Centers

 User Ratings

 athenaOne is rated 3.9/5 based on several reviews.
 For users, the well-organized homepage lets them have access to important information whenever they need it.
-Some reviewers think that reading appointment notes on mobile is a hassle and needs to be improved.
+Some reviewers think that reading appointment notes on a mobile is a hassle and needs to be improved.

 eClinicalWorks offers a comprehensive EHR platform tailored to health centers and FQHCs that need strong clinical workflows, reporting, and care coordination.
 Within the software, users can find Ryan White Reporting to document and finalize all the relevant data.
 An FQHC quality manager prepares weekly UDS submissions and performance reviews.
 Instead of pulling data manually from multiple modules, the team relies on automated UDS reporting and analytics within eClinicalWorks.